zhangwei03020915/abp/docs/en/studio/running-applications.md

 ![manage-start-actions](images/solution-runner/manage-start-actions.png)

-You can order the applications by dragging the icon in the first columng.
-In the screenshot below, applications & folders are ordered like this: *Applications under infrastructure* > *Applications under services* > *Applications under gateways* > *AuthServer* > *Angular*.
+You can order the applications by dragging the icon in the first column.
+In the screenshot above, applications & folders are ordered like this: *Applications under infrastructure* > *Applications under services* > *Applications under gateways* > *AuthServer* > *Angular*.
 You can also set starting order and other actions for each folder by performing `right click > Manage Start Actions` on them.

 - **Action**: There are two options: `Start` and `Don't start`.
 This is usefull if you want to exclude applications from batch start.
 - **Build**: This option allows to disable/enable build before starting the application.
 If you are working on a single application, you can exclude the other applications from build to save time.
-This option also can be set by performing `right click > properties` on applications.
+This option can also be set by performing `right click > properties` on applications.
 - **Watch**: When enabled, changes in your code are watched and dotnet hot-reloads the application or restarts it if needed.
 This option also can be set by performing `right click > properties` on applications.

 ## Folder